Unable to send outbound emails when using DLP Network Prevent and Email Security.Cloud

 Please import Digicert Global Root CA and Intermediate Certificate in to your exchange server and any other servers sending outbound emails via Symantec smart host.
 The certificate is available for download from here: INFO4722.
 After the complete certificate chain has been downloaded, please import them into the Trusted Root CA store.

 Once the update is complete please import the public key certificates to the Network Prevent for Email Server key store.
-Please refer to Importing public key certificates to the Network Prevent for Email Server keystore section in the MTA Integration guide.
+Please refer to Importing public key certificates to the Network Prevent for Email Server keystore section in the Help Center topic Configuring keys and certificates for TLS (broadcom.com).
 It is important to repeat the commands for import certificates in to the key store on each MTA or hosted mail server that DLP Network Prevent for Email Server might need to authenticate.